esphome/esphome-docs/components/text_sensor/jablotron_section.rst

 - ``BLOCKED``: Blocked after an alarm
 - ``OFF``: Section disabled

-To expose section flags, create appropriate :doc:`jablotron_section_flag` sensors for the section.
+To expose section flags, create one or more :doc:`Jablotron Section Flag Binary Sensor </components/binary_sensor/jablotron_section_flag>` for the section.

 Configuration variables:
 ------------------------